-Fortis College reviews admissions applications and may enroll students who are residents of Ohio and Pennsylvania only.
+Fortis College reviews admissions applications and may enroll students who are residents of Florida only.
 The student's address of residency as reflected on government issued identification, mail reflecting the student's address, student attestation, lease agreement, or other verified documentation of physical location will be utilized to determine state of residency.
 Documentation must be provided at the time of enrollment.
-This policy is applicable to all students enrolled at Fortis College in Ohio.
+This policy is applicable to all students enrolled at Fortis College in Florida.

-Should the student change their address while enrolled at Fortis College, the student is required to notify the School's Registrar to make an update to their physical location as needed.
-Should the student move out of one of the above listed states while enrolled at Fortis College, the College may be required to withdraw the student from the program prior to completion.
+Should the student change their address while enrolled at Fortis College the student is required to notify the school's personnel: Business office, Financial Aid or Registrar to make an update to their physical location as needed.
+Should the student move out of the above listed state while enrolled at Fortis College, the College may be required to withdraw the student from the program prior to completion.
 Students must notify the campus of a change in physical location within 30 days and provide proof of location change via approved documentation as noted above.